ZenRasta/ontario_tax_app_telegram/README.md

 The landing page is now the default entry at `frontend/index.html`.
 Open this file in a browser to preview the marketing design.
-The "Figure out my RRIF Strategy" buttons link to the calculator located at `frontend/calculator.html`.
+The "Figure out my RRIF Strategy" buttons link to the calculator at the `/calculator` route.

 ## Tax data